KLER (AM)

-KLER (1300 AM) is a radio station in the western United States, broadcasting a country music format in Orofino, Idaho.
-The station is currently owned by Jeffery and Monica Jones, through licensee Central Idaho Broadcasting, Inc., and features programming from ABC Radio and Jones Radio Network.
+KLER (1300 AM) is a radio station licensed to Orofino, Idaho, United States, broadcasting a country music format.
+The station is currently owned by Jeffery and Monica Jones, through licensee Central Idaho Broadcasting, Inc.

 KLER broadcasts Major League Baseball as an affiliate of the Seattle Mariners radio network.

 History of call letters

 The call letters KLER were previously assigned to a station in Rochester, Minnesota.
 It broadcast on 970 kHz with 500 W power (daytime).
 That station became an ABC affiliate October 1, 1948.
 The station was bought out by KROC and signed off May 31, 1952.
-From as early as 1964 and throughout the 1980s, its call-letters changed to KOZE-AM with a Top-40 format.